simeononsecurity/SAPS/README.md

-# SAPS
+# System Adminsitrator PowerShell Scripts (SAPS)
-A collection of scripts to assists System Adminsitrators
+A Running Collection of Powershell Scripts for System Administrators

+# Please message me with any comments, suggestions, or concerns